NAT/PAT, VIP/FHRP, and Subinterfaces

 TermWhat changesTypical use

-Static NATOne inside address maps to one outside addressPublish a server or preserve a fixed mapping
+Static NATOne inside address maps to one outside addressPublish a server; preserve a fixed mapping

-Dynamic NATInside addresses use a pool of outside addressesTranslate many clients with a public pool
+Dynamic NATInside hosts draw from a pool of outside addressesTranslate many clients with a public pool

-PAT is why many private hosts can browse the internet through one public IP address.
-The translation table tracks inside local address and port, outside address and port, and the remote endpoint.
+PAT is why dozens of private hosts browse the internet behind a single public IP.
+The translation table tracks the inside local address and port, the translated outside address and port, and the remote endpoint - a four-tuple that keeps each session distinct.

 VIP and FHRP

-A virtual IP address can represent a service or a redundant gateway.
+A virtual IP (VIP) can front a service or a redundant gateway.

-FHRP gateway VIPShared default gateway address for a VLANHosts keep the same gateway if one router fails
+FHRP gateway VIPShared default gateway for a VLANHosts keep their gateway when one router fails

-First-hop redundancy protocols let two or more routers provide a resilient gateway for hosts.
-Network+ may refer to FHRP generally or to common examples such as HSRP, VRRP, and GLBP.
+First-hop redundancy protocols (FHRP) let two or more routers cooperatively provide a resilient default gateway.
+The exam may say "FHRP" generically or name HSRP, VRRP, or GLBP.

 FHRP conceptMeaning

-Virtual MACMAC address associated with the virtual gateway
+Virtual MACMAC tied to the virtual gateway (so ARP need not change)

 Subinterfaces and Router-on-a-Stick

-A router subinterface is a logical interface under one physical interface.
-In router-on-a-stick designs, one physical router link connects to a switch trunk, and each VLAN has a subinterface with an 802.1Q tag.
+A subinterface is a logical interface created under one physical interface.
+In router-on-a-stick, a single physical router link connects to a switch trunk, and each VLAN gets a subinterface tagged with 802.1Q.

 ComponentExampleRole